gruffen/G3-Robotics-PyVision/README.md

-# G3-Robotics-PyVision-
+# G3 Robotics PyVision

-Vision code on raspberry pi for 2016 FRC game
+2016 Dragon Queen vision code for the Raspberry Pi for offseason.